gunavanthvarma-dev/odin-recipes/README.md

 # odin-recipes
 HTML Foundations Project

-This project demonstrates the use of HTMl to structure a web-page.
+This project demonstrates the use of HTML to structure a web-page.